In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 The staff say his behaviour was uncalled for and they want him to go back to being driven.

-Jon brings in his expert and Rachel inspects the bar.
+Jon introduces his experts and Rachel inspects the bar.

-They find lots of dirty tools, produce and spaces around the bar.
+They find lots of dirty tools, produce and spaces at the bar.

-The staff are made to clean the bar before they start training.
+The staff are made to clean up the bar before they start training.

 Rachel trains them on making a gin martini, serving it in a martini glass.